totalgood/dsdh/modules/L01/L01-script-intro to data science for digital health.md

 # 5: Syllabus

-Session 1: Lecture 1:  Data Science in Healthcare Session 2: Lecture 2:  Spreadsheet Data Science Session 3: Lecture 3:  Statistics, Privacy, Ethics Session 4: Lecture 4:  Clinical Data Science & Machine Learning Session 5: Lecture 5:  Deep Learning  & AI
-Session 6: Lecture 6:  Hospital Performance Modeling Session 7: Lecture 7:  Population Health (Epidemiology) Session 8: Lecture 8:  Public Policy, Privacy & Ethics
+Session  1:  Lecture 1:  Data Science in Healthcare Session  2:  Lecture 2:  Spreadsheet Data Science Session  3:  Lecture 3:  Statistics and Privacy Session  4:  Lecture 4:  Clinical Data Science & Machine Learning Session  5:  Lecture 5:  Deep Learning & Computer Vision Session  6:  Lecture 6:  Natural Language Processing Session  7:  Lecture 7:  Bioinformatics & Genomics
-Session 9: Lecture 9:  Natural Language Processing Session 10: Lecture 10:  Bioinformatics and Genomics
+Session  8:  Lecture 8:  Assistive Technology, Ethics Session  9:  Lecture 9:  Healthcare Systems Modeling Session 10: Lecture 10:  Public Health & Epidemiology

 ::: notes

+In the first lesson of this course, titled "Data Science in Healthcare", you will explore all the applications of data science to healthcare.
 After this introductory lesson you will have nine more lessons in this ten week course.
-In the next lesson you will use a spreadsheet application to create data science visualizations.
+In Lesson 2, "Spreadsheet Data Science" you will use a spreadsheet application to compute descriptive statistics and create data science visualizations.
+This is called EDA, or exploratory data analysis.
-In the third lesson you will learn how to use Python, a user-friendly programming language, to speed things up and compute statistics on larger datasets.
+In Lesosn 3, you will learn how to use Python, a user-friendly programming language, to speed things up and compute statistics on larger datasets.
+Don't worry if you've never programmed before.
+Python is the only popular computer language designed from the ground up with readability and ease of use as its primary purpose.
+It's almost as easy to read as natural languages, like English.
-Lesson four will cover clinical data science where we'll use machine learning packages in Python to perform clinical diagnoses.
+Lesson 4 will cover clinical data science where we'll use machine learning packages in Python to perform clinical diagnoses.
-Next you will see how to use deep learning and AI to deal with extremely high dimensional data, like radiology images.
+In Lesson 5 you will see how to use deep learning and AI to deal with extremely high dimensional data, like radiology images.
 In Lesson six you will analyze and model the performance of hospital systems.
 In lesson eight you will tackle big picture public policy, privacy and ethics challenges.
 In lessons nine and ten you will learn how to process sequences of english words and then sequences of genes and nucleotides in DNA.